-While it is important to note that notions of identity, unity, and belonging in Sarawak are far more complex than we may think, at first sight, this article brings home the fact that commercially produced popular songs, most of which are written and sung in the official national language and carry a patriotic message or theme, are not the only ones that function as a vector or a catalyst for heightening feelings of togetherness and belonging among people in Malaysia.
-Popular music genres of or by the country's indigenous ethnic communities serve the same function, despite the visions of solidarity and attachment they engendered that may not be readily or easily aligned with the 'grand' or 'official' narratives that have long framed and shaped those visions in the people's minds.
+While it is important to note that notions of identity, unity and belonging in Sarawak are far more complex than we may think, at first sight, this article brings home the fact that commercially produced popular songs, most of which are written and sung in the official national language and carry a patriotic message or theme, are not the only ones that function as a vector or a catalyst for heightening feelings of togetherness and belonging among people in Malaysia.6 Popular music genres of or by the country's indigenous ethnic communities serve the same function, despite the visions of solidarity and attachment they engendered that may not be readily or easily aligned with the "grand" or "official" narratives that have long framed and shaped those visions in the people's minds.

-Although people, especially those who were involved in the study, identified themselves more in terms of their ethnicity rather than their nationality and concerning their membership to the state rather than to the country as can be seen in or through their engagements with the Iban pop song, the article makes a case for the need to reconsider what perpaduan and kekitaan 'really' mean in presentday Malaysia.
-One way of doing this is by thinking about these concepts from the two social reality context, and how the two social realities may not coalesce with each other, and what this says about resistance, distinction, and disconnection that ordinary Malaysians experience daily as a result of their struggle for equity and equality in a country they call home.
-Shamsul A. B. (2014: 35) is right about the importance of understanding perpaduan and kekitaan by considering "the angle of the person of authority and the angle of the ordinary person."
-But vet we argue that there are (and have been) times when the angle of the ordinary person is obscured or blinded by the angle of the person of authority through the maneuverings of vested individuals or groups for their causes and interests.
-This speaks volumes about the long, expansive, and frustrating process of creating and achieving a national sense of identity, unity, and belonging in the country.
+Although people, especially those who were involved in the study, identified themselves more in terms of their ethnicity rather than their nationality and concerning their membership in the state rather than in the country as can be seen in or through their engagements with the Iban pop song, the article makes a case for the need to reconsider what perpaduan and kekitaan "really" mean in present-day Malaysia.
+One way of doing this is by thinking about these concepts from the two social reality context, how the two social realities may not coalesce with each other, and what this says about resistance, distinction and disconnection that ordinary Malaysians experience daily because of their struggle for equity and equality in a country they call home.
+Shamsul (2014, 35) is right about the importance of understanding perpaduan and kekitaan by considering "the angle of the person of authority and the angle of the ordinary person."
+Yet we argue that there are (and have been) times when the angle of the ordinary person is obscured or blinded by the angle of the person of authority through the maneuverings of vested individuals or groups for their causes and interests.
+This speaks volumes about the long, expansive and frustrating process of creating and achieving a national sense of identity, unity and belonging in the country.